ENCCS/julia-for-hpda/content/linear-algebra.rst

    f(x,y)=x*y # f (generic function with 1 method)
    A = [1,2,3,4]
    B = [2,3,4,5]
+   # vectorization with dot notation
+   # more on that later
    f.(A, B) # 2,6,12,20

    # another way